sketchplugins/plugin-directory/README.md

 - [Specify (alpha)](https://specifyapp.com), by Specify SAS: Export styles and assets to your Specify Libraries.
 - [Spelly](https://spelly.io), by Spelly Team: Spell checker by Spelly with auto-scanner, suggestions, and other powerful features
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
-- [Sr Measure](https://github.com/endswithak/sketch-measure-react), by Erik Myers: A sketch plugin to export your designs as react applications.
-Quickly share design specs, css, and assets.
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite